- The Immortal Life of Henrietta Lacks by Rebecca Skloot

 - To understand and apply in our daily lives the concepts of environmental stewardship.

-- To understand the process of inquiry including asking oneself questions and seeking answers to wondering.
+- To understand the process and practice of scientific inquiry and the nature of science.

 - To build an awareness of issues in science related to social justice and equity.